 Find blogs you like and approach the contact on the site’s contact page.
 Tell them you’re interested in writing for their blog.
 Attach a writing sample so you can show your talents.

 Or look at job websites to find freelance writing jobs.
 Freelance writers can work in different positions: writing for blogs, writing grants, writing articles for e-magazines, etc.

-If you work in a freelance capacity, be sure to set aside some of your income for paying Uncle Sam income tax time.
+If you work freelance, set aside some of your income to pay Uncle Sam income tax time.

 Pay: $12 to $62

 5. Textbook Seller

 I’m guessing that if you’re a college student, you’ve got a supply of college textbooks you’ve purchased but no longer need.
 How about making money by selling those textbooks?